-The purpose of this program is to prepare the student for employment as a broadcast director.
+The purpose of this program is to prepare the student for employment in radio and television broadcasting.

-The content includes but is not limited to: commercial or industrial TV and radio/studio assisting, camera operating, technical directing, producing video tape or film chain operating, audio controlling, gaffing, grip, or script writing.
-This program focuses on broad, transferable skills and stresses understanding and demonstration of the following elements of the Radio and Television industry; planning, management, finance, technical and product skills, underlying principles of technology, labor issues, community issues and health, safety, and environmental issues.
+The content includes but is not limited to commercial TV and radio/studio assisting, camera operating, technical directing, audio controlling, gaffing, grip, or script writing.
+This program focuses on broad, transferable skills and stresses understanding and demonstration of the following elements of the Radio and Television industry; planning, management, technical and production skills, underlying principles of technology, community issues and health, safety, and environmental issues.